What is Stormwater?

 - Dispose of garbage in proper bags/receptacles.

 - Building Contractors should keep excess silts and soils from roadways, and keep chemicals from reaching the streets.
 We can recycle as much construction debris as possible.

-- Restaurants should remember to clean grease traps regularly, recycle cans, bottles and other containers, and use environmentally friendly cleaning solutions.
+- Restaurants should remember to clean grease traps regularly, recycle cans, and other containers, and use environmentally friendly cleaning solutions.

 - Lawn Services should always blow grass clippings back onto the property instead of the sidewalk or streets.

 Federal Regulations define an illicit discharge as “…any discharge to a stormwater system that is not composed entirely of storm water…” with some exceptions.
 These exceptions include discharges from NPDES-permitted industrial sources and discharges from fire-fighting activities.
 Illicit discharges are considered “illicit” because MS4s are not designed to accept, process, or discharge such non-storm water wastes.

 Effluent from septic tanks

 If you have any questions or comments please contact the Public Works Department at (352) 726-2321 or PublicWorks@Inverness.gov.